Skip to content

 scored: { type: Table }

 Ports are the typed connection points on a node.
-Each input port declares the data type it accepts.
-Each output port declares the data type it produces.
-Types are checked before execution.
+Each input port declares what data type it accepts.
+Each output port declares what it produces.
+Types are checked before execution starts.

 inputs: